BEKtesfish/Breast-cancer-prediction/README.md

 ## Dataset

-Sure, you can include information about where you obtained the dataset in your README.md file.
-Here's an example:

 Breast Cancer Wisconsin (Original) Dataset
 The Breast Cancer Wisconsin (Original) dataset contains real data from 699 observations, each with independent variables used to